-The net loss of \$10.1 million (2012: net loss \$16 million) from ordinary activities resulted from the Company's continuing efforts to secure approval for immediate release MOX-DUO®.
-This included efforts to obtain approval from the United States Food and Drug Administration (FDA) of a New Drug Application (NDA) in the United States (US), and activities associated with the preparation of the regulatory filings in Canada, Europe and Australia.
-Total expenditure during FY2013 decreased with the reduction in clinical activities and the focus by the Company on the refiling of the NDA and efforts to obtain approval from the FDA for immediate release MOXDUO.
+The net loss of \$13.3 million (2013: net loss \$10.1 million) from ordinary activities resulted from the Group's continuing efforts to secure approval for immediate release Moxduo[®], a Dual Opioid[®], for the treatment of moderate to severe acute pain.
+This included efforts to obtain approval from the United States Food and Drug Administration (FDA) of a New Drug Application (NDA) in the United States (US), and activities associated with the preparation of the regulatory filings in Europe, Australia and Canada.

-Revenue from continuing operations were up 112% to \$4.1 million (2012: \$1.9 million) primarily through the recognition of revenue associated with the following licences:
+Revenue from continuing operations was down 84% to \$0.7 million (2013: \$4.1 million) primarily through the recognition of revenue associated with the following licences:

-- On 20 December 2011, the Company signed a binding Letter of Intent (LOI) with Actavis Inc. (Actavis) to commercialise immediate release MOXDUO in the US.
-The LOI was secured by a non-refundable, non-creditable up front signing fee of \$5.9 million (US\$ 6 million).
-The fee revenue will be recognised from the date of the signing of the LOI to the anticipated FDA approval date representing an approximation of the time relating to the submission of the filing with the FDA and associated processes.
-The Group has recognised \$3.5 million (2012: \$1.8 million) as revenue and \$592,000 (2012: \$4.1 million) as deferred revenue in the year to 30 June 2013. - On 9 October 2012, the Company signed a license agreement with Paladin Labs Inc. (Paladin) to commercialise immediate release MOXDUO in Canada.
-The license agreement was secured by a one-time, non-refundable, non-creditable upfront fee in the amount of \$485,000 (US\$ 500,000).
-The fee has been recognised as revenue in the year to 30 June 2013.
+- On 20 December 2011, the Company signed a binding Letter of Intent (LOI) with Actavis Inc. (Actavis) to commercialise immediate release Moxduo in the US.
+The LOI was secured by a non-refundable, non-creditable up front signing fee of \$5.9 million (US\$6 million).
+The fee revenue was recognised from the date of the signing of the LOI to the anticipated FDA approval date representing an approximation of the time relating to the submission of the filing with the FDA and associated processes.
+The Group had recognised \$5.3 million as revenue up to 30 June 2013 and the remaining \$0.6 million (2013: \$3.5 million) during this year. - On 9 October 2012, the Company signed a license agreement with Paladin Labs Inc. (Paladin) to commercialise immediate release Moxduo in Canada.
+The license agreement was secured by a one-time, non-refundable, noncreditable upfront fee in the amount of \$485,000 (US\$500,000).
+No fee revenue was recognised (2013: \$0.5 million) during this year.

-Operating expenditures were down by 26% to \$14.9 million (2012: \$20.2 million) and were inclusive of the following:
+Operating expenditures were down by 6% to \$14.0 million (2013: \$14.9 million) and were inclusive of the following: